ibaiGorordo/ONNX-Mobile-Human-Pose-3D/README.md

 ### :exclamation::warning: Known issues

  * The models works well when the person is looking forward and without occlusions, it will start to fail as soon as the person is occludded.
  * The model is fast, but the 3D representation is slow due to matplotlib, this will be fixed.
+The 3d representation can be ommitted for faster inference by setting **draw_3dpose** to False

 # Requirements